Some Signs of Trauma May be Unexpected—What to Know

 Hearing another person raise their voice can prompt a strong reaction from someone with trauma.
 They might get the urge to leave the room immediately, or they may even feel like crying.
 For a person who has lived through trauma, being exposed to anger from other people can instantly bring them back to the traumatic event.

 Do you suspect that you’ve been dealing with some lesser-known symptoms of PTSD?
 EMDR therapy can help you heal.
-Reach out to us today to discuss your options for scheduling your first session.
+Whether you're struggling with mental health concerns, looking for healthier coping mechanisms, or seeking support through your healing journey, this modality offers hope.